Killing of Julie Ward: Subsequent events

-In 1992, after the first of two trials, two junior park rangers were acquitted of her murder due to a lack of evidence.
+In 1992, after the first of two trials, two junior park rangers were acquitted of her murder owing to a lack of evidence.
 The presiding judge in the trial recommended the investigation of the head park ranger.
 In 1997, the case was reexamined by a fresh team of Kenyan police.

-In July 1998, Simon Ole Makallah, who was the chief park warden at the time of the murder, was arrested following a two-year investigation.

-On 16 September 1999, Simon Ole Makallah was found not guilty at the second trial due to lack of evidence.
+In July 1998, Simon Ole Makallah, the chief park warden at the time of the murder, was arrested following a two-year investigation.
+On 16 September 1999, Makallah was found not guilty at the second trial owing to lack of evidence.
 In 2004, a British inquest, held at Ipswich, recorded a verdict of unlawful killing.

-In October 2009, the case was reopened after a secret visit, to Kenya, by John Yates, the head of the Metropolitan Police's anti-terrorism squad.
-In December 2009 Valentine Ohuru Kodipo, a key witness of the murder, died.
+In October 2009, the case was reopened after a secret visit to Kenya by John Yates, the head of the Metropolitan Police's anti-terrorism squad.
+In December 2009, Valentine Ohuru Kodipo, a key witness of the murder, died.
 Kodipo died in Denmark where he had lived in exile for more than 20 years.
 Ward's murder was so sensitive that Kodipo had fled Kenya following his testimony.

 John Ward believed that Jonathan Moi, a son of Kenyan President Daniel arap Moi, was responsible for the rape and murder of his daughter.

-In 2018, John Ward campaigned in the media for the authorities in Kenya to obtain a DNA sample from the person he suspected of the crime.
+In 2018, Ward campaigned in the media for the authorities in Kenya to obtain a DNA sample from the person he suspected of the crime.
+In June 2023, Ward died aged 89.

-In June 2023, John Ward died at age 89, having spent 2 million pounds to try and solve the case.